Cotter (farmer): England

-A cottar or cottier is also a term for a tenant who was renting land from a farmer or landlord.

 Scotland

 Cottars were between a third and a half of the rural population of the Scottish Lowlands for the 17th and most of the 18th century.
 They held small amounts of land from lease-holding farming tenants of the traditional fermetouns.
 They provided labour, especially at the peak times of ploughing and harvest, in lieu of monetary rent.
 Many were also engaged in trades, such as weaving, or blacksmithing.
 The agricultural improvement that transformed the rural economy of the Lowlands in the 18th century, created larger farms with fewer tenants.
 From the 1770s onwards, this left no place for the cottar: many migrated to the nearby developing industrial towns, others became farm servants or day labourers for the new larger farms.

 Highland Cottars (including on the islands, such as Mull) were affected by the Industrial Revolution.
 Landowners realized that they could make more money from sheep, whose wool was spun and processed into textiles for export, than crops.
 The landowners raised rents to unaffordable prices or evicted entire villages in what became known as the Highland Clearances.
 This resulted in the mass exodus of peasants and cotters, leading to an influx of former cotters into industrial centres, such as a burgeoning Glasgow.

 Cottars were often idealised in Scottish pastoral poetry of the 18th century, such as "The Cotter's Saturday Night" by Robert Burns and "The Farmer's Ingle" by Robert Fergusson.